winglang/playground/apps/tour/src/tutorials/main/04-tutorial.md

 Add some code to call `q.push(s)` in order to send the function's payload to the queue on line 7 (hint: check out how the payload is added to the `log()` on line 6).

-> If you need some help, use the little "SOLVE" bottom to the rescue.
+> If you need some help, use the little "SOLVE" button to the rescue.

 ### Connections, connections, connections...